omnip620/node-zookeeper-dubbo/README.md

 **First** must wait the service init done before use it ,symbol is **Dubbo service init done**

+if you want coexistence between different versions,use [niv](https://github.com/scott113341/npm-install-version).

 ### Config
 #### application
 ###### name